hytechclub/cs-101/WhileLoops/WhileLoopChallenges.md

 Print the square of the first 25 odd positive integers.

 ## 5. Sums
-Write a method with a `while` loop that computes the sum of first `n` positive integers:
+Write a program with a `while` loop that computes the sum of first `n` positive integers:
 ```
 sum = 1 + 2 + 3 + ... + n
 ```